dseomn/retention-backup/doc/principles.md

 It should be easy to add or remove a client, to swap drives, etc. Ideally, initial setup would also be easy.
 There should be a mode where the client and server are bundled together.

+### Diverse storage media

+Hard drives, solid state drives, and cloud storage should be the primary targets.
+Tapes, optical media, and any other reasonable storage media should also be supported, at least to a limited extent.
+For example, it might be reasonable to require low seek latency for creating a new backup, but support bulk copying to tapes or optical media after the backup is created.
+To the extent possible, all media should support integrity verification in a single pass, and extraction of a complete set of or subset of data in a single pass.